Murder of Marion Crofts: Murder

 Crofts was attacked by her assailant as she cycled along Laffans Road sometime between 9:30 and 10 a.m.
 The precise chain of events which unfolded is unknown; however her assailant evidently either waylaid her, pushed her off her bike, or grabbed her as she cycled along the road.
 Crofts was then dragged or otherwise forced into the woodland and undergrowth out of the sight of passing motorists.
 Her assailant then raped her—either before, during or after inflicting extensive blunt force trauma to her face and skull, causing intracranial hemorrhaging—before strangling her to death and concealing her body in a nearby copse.

 When Crofts had failed to return home by 4 p.m., her mother and sister (the only other family members present in the household at the time) became concerned—particularly after telephoning her school and learning she had failed to attend the orchestra rehearsal.
-Similar telephone inquiries at the homes of her close friends also revealed none of her friends had seen her that day.
+Similar telephone inquiries at the homes of her close friends also revealed none of them had seen her that day.
 In response, her mother and 17-year-old sister, Shirley, cycled along the route Crofts would have taken from her home to the school, whereupon one of the two found the school sponsorship form she had been carrying discarded along the roadside upon a remote section of Laffans Road.
 Upon searching the area further, they discovered one of Crofts' socks and one of her plimsolls.
 Her mother and sister immediately cycled to the nearby Army Golf Club and telephoned the police.

+Laffans Road, seen here in 2020.
+Crofts encountered her murderer as she cycled along this stretch of road.